Looking for the best things to do in Bukhara? This off-the-beaten-path destination offers a multitude of amazing sights and experiences.

 The Kalon Minaret is one of three main buildings that form the Po-i-Kalyan ensemble.
 The other two, close by, are the Poi Kalyan Mosque and the Miri-Arab Madrasah.

-In the old city of Bukhara, the 12th-century Kalon Minaret certainly dominates the skyline at an impressive 45m in height.
-This also makes it a handy landmark to get your bearings when walking the streets.
+In the old city of Bukhara, the 12th-century Kalon Minaret, at an impressive 45m height, certainly dominates the skyline.
+This also makes it a handy landmark for determining one’s bearings when walking the streets.

-Visiting the Kalon Minaret at sunset offers some great views and maybe a pic or two.
-Although we would have liked to climb the minaret, we were not permitted to do so.
+Visiting the Kalon Minaret at sunset offers great views and maybe a picture.
+Although we would have liked to climb the minaret, we were not permitted.

 9. Visit Poi Kalyan Mosque (part of the Po-I-Kalyan Ensemble)

 The 16th-century Poi Kalyan mosque is something to behold.
-Its true size is only fully realised once you walk into its huge, open inner courtyard.
+Its size is only fully realised once you enter its huge, open inner courtyard.

 Central to the courtyard is a large, lone mulberry tree that provides respite from the sun with bench seating about its base.
 Interestingly, the minaret that forms part of the mosque (seen in the above image) dates back to the 12th century.

-The magnificent Poi Kalyan mosque contains galleries that encircle the courtyard, with a staggering 288 domes resting on 208 pillars.
+The magnificent Poi Kalyan mosque contains galleries that encircle the courtyard.
+Its staggering 288 domes rest on 208 pillars.

 Note: The mosque still operates as such and closes to visitors just before the start of sunset prayers.